waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Johto Journey: Gem's Log

 ## Strategic Plan: Obtain Starter Pokémon
 1. Explore New Bark Town to locate Professor Elm's Lab.
+(Done)
 2. Enter the Lab and speak with Professor Elm.
 3. Choose a starter Pokémon and nickname it creatively.
 4. Obtain the Pokédex and start the journey west to Route 29.